infinispan/infinispan-images/README.md

 - `server-openjdk.yaml` - Creates the `infinispan/server` image with a natively compiled config-generator
 - `server-native.yaml` - Creates the `infinispan/server-native` image with a natively compiled config-generator and server
 - `server-dev-jdk.yaml` - Creates the `infinispan/server` image using local artifact paths that must be added to the descriptor.
+- `server-dev-native.yaml` - Creates the `infinispan/server-native` image using local artifact paths that must be added to the descriptor.

 ### Recreate Image Releases